Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL or Saudi Arabia eVisa
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa on Arrival (VOA) or Saudi Arabia eVisa

-• VOA or eVisa fee is 300 SAR, valid for 1 year, multiple-entry (plus service fee and insurance fee)
+• VOA or eVisa fee is 300 SAR, valid for 1 year, multiple-entry (plus insurance fee 95 SAR)

 • Schengen visa must have been USED to enter the visa-issuing country